-- 16 oz . broccoli florets (defrosted if using frozen, which I do)
+- 16 ounces broccoli florets (defrosted if using frozen, which I do)

 - Heat the oil in a large pot.

-- Add in the onion and saute for about five minutes.
+- Add in the onion and saute 3-4 minutes.

-- Add in the garlic and saute for 30-60 seconds.
+- Add in the garlic and saute for about 30 seconds.